 It was now dark and most women had gathered in the powder room.
 Kostas Giamboudakis then raised his pistol and ordered anyone who wanted to leave the storey, as he would explode the gunpowder.
 Hundreds of Turks were trying to break the door to slaughter the Christians.
 Giamboudakis waited to attract as many Turks as possible outside the door.
 Then he shot the powder kegs and a huge explosion was heard.
 Stones, bodies, heads, ruins, soils were all mixed and the souls of the Cretans passed into history forever.

 In the cypress of the monastery there are still bullets of that battle.
 Pasha believed that his victory would stop rebels in Crete.
-However, this battle was learned in Europe and opened the closed doors of European diplomacy, changed the mindset and tactics of the Great Powers towards Crete and led to its liberation in 1898.
+However, this battle was learned in Europe and opened the closed doors of European diplomacy, changed the mindset and tactics of the west countries towards Crete and led to its liberation in 1898.

 - 6th century: The Byzantine emperor Heraclitus establishes the monastery of Arkadi.